 Demand Deficient Unemployment.
 Demand deficient unemployment occurs in a recession or period of very low growth.
 If there is insufficient aggregate demand, firms will cut back on output.
-If they cut back on output then they will employ less workers.
+If they cut back on output, then they will employ fewer workers.
 Firms will either cut back on recruitment or lay off workers.
 The deeper the recession, the more demand deficient unemployment there will be.
 This is often the biggest cause of unemployment, especially in a downturn.
 This is also known as cyclical unemployment – referring to how unemployment increases during an economic downturn.

 Diagram showing fall in AD and lower output – which leads to higher unemployment

 This is unemployment due to inefficiencies in the labour market.
 It may occur due to a mismatch of skills or geographical location.
-For example structural unemployment could be due to:
+For example, structural unemployment could be due to:

 - Occupational immobility.
 There may be skilled jobs available, but many workers may not have the relevant skills.
 Sometimes firms can struggle to recruit during periods of high unemployment.
 This is due to the occupational immobility.